kennycason/blockchain/README.md

 Simple BlockChain - Kotlin
 ===

-The goal if this post is to build a very simple blockchain for maintaining a transaction history of some chunk of data.
+The goal if this project is to build a very simple blockchain for maintaining a transaction history of some chunk of data.

 In this project we will create a small service to:
 - View all blocks in our blockchain